 As part of BSC 2010, you are required to complete online assignments.
 If at any time you have questions about these assignments, please contact the Online Instructor.
 A schedule will be posted on e-Learning with the due dates for each assignment.
 All assignments must be completed by the stated due date and time for credit.
 Extensions will NOT be given because of technical or personal issues that occur within 24 hours of the assignment deadline.
+No credit toward your grade will be given for late work.

 Many assignments will also have a set time limit, so make sure you have time to devote to that assignment before you begin.
 You are expected to work by yourself on the assignments and cheating will not be tolerated.
-Note that all due dates for assignments are clearly posted on course website and reflect the most up-to-date information.
+Note that all due dates for assignments are posted on course website.

 To facilitate actual discussion beyond the required assigned group discussions, a "Study Room" will be set up in e-Learning in Canvas at the end of each module.
 Any questions regarding the lecture material or the online assignments should be posted there, so that your instructors, or your fellow students will be able to provide answers.
 Don't be shy about asking questions; after all, if you are confused about the material there will almost certainly be other students with the same questions.

-Communication with Your Online Instructor:
+Communication with Your Online Instructors:

-When you have a question about the assignments, check the following sources first to see if it is already answered, before e-mailing your Online Instructor:
+When you have a question about the assignments, check the following sources first to see if it is already answered, before e-mailing your Online Instructor(s):